 Goal 1

 Optimize for most common actions.
-Our teachers and administrators are not always tech-savy.
+Our teachers and administrators are not always tech-savvy.

 Goal 2